-The Domestic Organics Charge in 2019/20 for the collection of the food and garden organics bin and the processing of this waste to produce a value added compost material is \$92.00 per bin for a 240 litre weekly service and \$85.00 per bin for a 140 litre weekly service.
+The Domestic Organics Charge in 2020/21 for the collection of the food and garden organics bin and the processing of this waste to produce a value added compost material is \$100.00 per bin for a 240 litre weekly service and \$90.00 per bin for a 140 litre weekly service.
+This charge has increased from last year's charge to recover the cost of having to pre-sort the organic material that has been collected prior to sending it to the processing facility to remove contamination.

-The estimated yield from the organics charge is \$2,382,300.
+The estimated yield from the organics charge is \$2,635,600.